micked99/ICT-Wspr-complete-setup/README.md

 # Balance the board

-You want the board to be as levled as possible so the solarcells always points up and not to the sodes,
+You want the board to be as leveled as possible so the solarcells always points up and not to the sides,
-to do this use the top hook, puti it on a short loop of fishingline and bent the copper untill it levels up, see below:
+to do this use the top hook, puti it on a short loop of fishing line and bend the copper rod untill it levels up, see below:

 <img src="https://github.com/user-attachments/assets/eec8681e-1199-46cd-8c37-9d269d65407c" width="300" />  <br>